 - Financial Economics: Financial instruments and how they are traded; the key tools used by financial economists; the major topics in financial economics including portfolio theory, diversification and mean variance analysis; asset-pricing models, efficient market hypothesis, and market anomalies; the pricing of bonds, stocks, and other financial instruments.

-- Environmental Valuation and Methods: This module will cover the conceptual and theoretical underpinnings for environmental valuation, the methods for valuing non-market goods, and applications of quantitative methods and valuation techniques in the design policy.
+- Environmental Valuation Methods: This module will cover the conceptual and theoretical underpinnings for environmental valuation, the methods for valuing non-market goods, and applications of quantitative methods and valuation techniques in the design policy.

 Semester 2 modules: